patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/alerts-and-notifications/alerts-and-notifications.md

 Inline alerts are synchronous and appear as the result of a user action or upon loading a page.
 They insert themselves into the content area, push down other content, and will persist until the user closes them or navigates away from the page.

 ![inline notification placement](./img/inline-notification.png)
+See a [high-fidelity example](#Inline-alert-placement) of inline alert placement below.

 #### When to use
 Use an inline alert when you want to return feedback as the result of a user action within a page while allowing the user to continue working.
 Common uses for inline alerts include form validation or warning messages that should not interrupt the user’s flow.